 Joanne is an experienced consultant, producer and arts manager who specialises in business development and fundraising, project management, mentoring and training to individuals and organisations.
 Before joining Counterculture Joanne was the executive director of a dance company and began her career in the arts as Diversity and Inclusion Officer at Arts Council England.
 As a producer, she supported two national dance companies and has strong, practical experience of working with artists and organisations through review and development processes.

 Meghan is Counterculture’s legal and arts administrator.
-She recently competed an MA in Arts Management.
+She recently completed an MA in Arts Management.
 Her previous theatre experience includes working as a producer, administrator, and manager at the Eclectic Company Theatre in Los Angeles.
 Meghan co-produced their annual new-works festival, managed the theatre’s budget, trained volunteers, and mentored new producers.

 To contact us